Crochet chart symbols

 | ▪ | Slip Knot | Starting knot |

-- Directions (e.g., front/back post) often indicated by placement of lines/hooks around basic stitch symbol.
+- Directions (front or back post) are shown by line placement around the stitch symbol.

-- Special stitches (bobble, puff, popcorn) often use circles or filled shapes combined with small lines.
+- Special stitches (bobble, puff, popcorn) often use circles or filled shapes with small lines.